 I find it essential to really get immersed into the place you’re discovering.
 You don’t passively “do” a cliff, a canyon or a via ferrata.
 You learn about the geographic and human reality of a place.

-So I put together a partnership with “Montpellier Wine Tours” (see the projects page).
+So I put together a partnership with “Montpellier Wine Tours”.
 The concept is simple: sporting activities in the morning, and discovery of the terroir in the afternoon.
 The aim is to marry the discovery of a sport to that of the local dynamics.

 We’re beginning to offer a service mixing sport and gastronomy.
 I supervise the outdoor activity in the morning around the Pic Saint Loup.
 We make a picnic out of local products, and after that my partner, Carine Ageneau, provides an introduction to wine tasting in a vineyard.